Email MarketingAnalyticsRetention

-Email Subscriber Value Benchmarks: 1M+ Subscribers
+Email Subscriber Value Benchmarks: 15 DTC Brands

 The Value of an Email Subscriber